What is customer acquisition? 9 strategies to acquire customers

 The pandemic forced leaders in all industries to reach new customers in new ways.
 Joel suggests that there’s no reason this spirit of innovation can’t continue—why wouldn’t it if it met customer needs?

 Market research isn’t always spot-on, and customer tastes change all the time.
 This is why it’s important to really listen to customers when they’re giving feedback: intentionally or not.

 Many businesses are guilty of pushing products or services that they think people want to buy.
 When people don’t buy, companies then wonder why so much inventory is left on shelves or why a sales pitch went flat.
 The solution is making more customer-centric decisions and listening to customer feedback.
 That means reviewing official feedback from surveys and reviews, connecting with your support team on customer complaints (see above), and even monitoring chatter on your social media channels and online community.

 Remember that customer feedback doesn’t only come from existing customers.
 Potential customers and prospects leave feedback about their experiences with a company all the time.
 It’s up to the business to be aware of those conversations and to listen carefully wherever they’re happening.
 It can come off tone-deaf if a salesperson was unaware of a negative news story or viral social post, so this can be an important avenue for customer acquisition.

 Invest in the customer experience

-Research is clear: Customer experience influences purchase decision and impacts customer lifetime value.
-In fact, a Zendesk survey revealed that 62 percent of B2B and 42 percent of B2C customers purchased more after a good customer service experience.
+Customer experience influences purchase decisions, meaning it has a huge impact on customer acquisition.
+A Zendesk survey revealed that 62 percent of B2B and 42 percent of B2C customers purchased more after a good customer service experience.
 And 66 percent of B2B and 52 percent of B2C customers stopped buying after a bad customer service interaction.
 Potential customers' experience with your customer service is often their first direct interaction with your brand.
 Ensure that it’s an experience that will leave them wanting more.